-Any change regarding interests already declared shall result in a swift update of the DoI and shall be submitted to the reporting officer and Ethics Officer.
-The procedure laid down above applies to updated DoIs.
+Any change regarding interests already declared shall result in a swift update of the ADoI, which shall be submitted to the responsible line manager without delay.
+The procedure laid down above applies to updated ADoIs.

-6.3.4 Declaration of absence of conflict of interest (DACoI)
+6.3.4 Specific Declarations of Interests (SDoI)